moreonion/cruk-templates/snippets.md

 </div>
 ```

 The `info-toggle` element enables the "show more info" logic.
-A click on the toggle shows the element with the id `background-info`.
+A click on the toggle shows the target element, which has the id referenced in the toggles `href`-attribute: in this example `background-info`.

 ## videos